pandrey-fr/ac2art/ac2art/networks/dnn_api_doc.md

   signal filters) and an optional dict of keyword arguments used to instantiate the layer.

+- The `top_filter` argument allows to specify an additional signal filter on top of the readout layer.
+This is useful when processing time sequences of input vectors, and thus relevant for learning acoustic-to-articulatory inversion.
+This argument should be a tuple similar to those listed in `layers_config`.

+- The `n_targets` argument is an integer equal to the length of the (time-wise) output vectors.
+Additional modularity is provided by the `use_dynamic` argument, which adds delta and deltadelta features to these dimensions, and by the `binary_tracks` one, which allows to designate given dimensions of the output as binary values instead of continuous ones: these values will have their own readout layer parallel to that of the others on top of the shared stack of hidden layers, their own loss function (minimized jointly with that of the continuous targets) and will of course not be taken into account when computing delta features.

-* Training, predicting and scoring methods (Basic API, 2/3)
+**Training, predicting and scoring methods (Basic API, 2/3)**

 - The `run_training_function` should be used to train the model.
-  It requires both some input data and the associated targets to run.
-Additionally, the `keep_prob` argument may be set to any float between 0 and 1 to use dropout when training the layers.
+  To be more precise, it triggers a single training epoch, based on both some input data and the associated targets to run.
+For some models, an additional `loss` parameter allows to choose between multiple loss functions to backpropagate on.
+For all models, the `keep_prob` argument may be set to any float between 0 and 1 to use dropout when training the layers.
-  Note that by default, all dense layers are set to be affected by this dropout, with a shared probability parameter ; this may be changed by explicitly setting 'keep_prob' to None in these layers' keyword arguments dict in `layers_config` at `__init__`.
+  Note that by default, all layers are set to be affected by dropout, with a shared probability parameter ; this may be changed by explicitly setting 'keep_prob' to None in these layers' keyword arguments dict in `layers_config` at instanciation.

-- The `predict` method requires only input data and returns the network's prediction as a numpy.array.
+- The `predict` method requires only some input data and returns the network's prediction as a numpy.ndarray.
+For batched inputs, a flat array of arrays is returned, with each of the latter recording the prediction associated with an input vector (in the same order as provided).

 - The `score` method returns a subclass-specific evaluation metric of the model's outputs based on some input data and the target values associated with it.
+For models designed to process batches of input vectors, using this method on such a batch will have the model return sequence-wise metrics.

+- The `score_corpus` method is similar to the `score` one, but is applied to sequences of input vectors (which may not be batched) and synthetised on the overall.
+Note that one can pass an iterable that reads the data on the go to this function, e.g. to compute synthetic metrics on a corpus too large to fit in memory.

-* Saving, restoring and resetting the model (Basic API, 3/3)
+**Saving, restoring and resetting the model (Basic API, 3/3)**

 - The `save_model` method allows to save the network's weights as well as its full specification to a simple .npy file.
 The stored